g3zil/grapeDRF_doppler_model/README.md

 ![image](20240408.0000_20240409.0000_w2naf_WDgrape_20_15_10_5.png)

-# G3ZIL Doppler plotting and analysis
+# G3ZIL digital RF Doppler plotting and analysis
 One-day data files for the examples below are in directories ./data/psws_grapeDRF/ch0_* where * is a PSWS reporting station callsign.
 Current examples include: ch0_G4HZX, ch0_N8GA, ch0_W2NAF.
 Plots are output to ./output/plots/* where * is the callsign, and csv data files to ./output/csv/*